Posted by Smokey Stover on January 20, 2005

 : : : In the dark night of my soul I have tuned into Dr.Phil, more from prurient interest than anything else.
 It's compelling in a sort of creepy way - or maybe I'm just in denial.

 : : The BBC used to be fairly strict in requiring their "news-readers" to use real words, preferably the right ones.
-The networks in the U.S. all have style sheets, but they are pretty forgiving of wrong words, wrong pronunciation, and non-words that sound like words (logoids?).
+The networks in the U.S. all have style sheets, but they are pretty forgiving of wrong words, wrong pronunciation, and no[word removed in order to comply with Google's Publisher Policy]s that sound like words (logoids?).
 And of course entertainment shows like Dr. Phil have carte blanche in the use of words as long as they don't sound dirty or non-PC.
 Television naturally encourages such diseased utterances to spread and multiply.
-One of my favorite example of what happens when a non-word is spoken by a VIP is normalcy.
+One of my favorite example of what happens when a no[word removed in order to comply with Google's Publisher Policy] is spoken by a VIP is normalcy.
 When it was first said by a man of substance, there was already a perfectly good word, normality.
 But now normalcy is the normal word.
 Who wants to tell me who said it and under what circumstances?
 SS

 : I have no idea.
 It was not (contrary to popular opinion)coined by President Warren G Harding.
 It is a British English word of considerable antiquity.
 Most UK speakers are not aware of this.